The Sultztonian Institute

 Website: www.sultztonianinstitute.com

 Course Description: This course is a survey of psychology that introduces students to the major topics of the field, the terminology and methodology of psychology, and the historical and current understanding of human behavior and thought processes.
 Students learn to analyze human experiences like psychologists do and to apply what they have learned to the world around them.
-The focus of the course is to prepare students to take the Advanced Placement Psychology course administered by the College Board in the spring of each year.
+The focus of the course is to prepare students to take the Advanced Placement Psychology exam administered by the College Board in the spring of each year.
+The AP Psychology exam is scheduled for May 12, 2026.
+It is expected that all students in this course take this exam.
+Students who earn a passing grade on this exam will receive credit for an introductory psychology course on their college transcript.

 Course Objectives: